Trisboyd/Trisboyd.github.io/README.md

-# jWelcome to my Home Page
+# Welcome to my Home Page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).